swibrow/blog/content/posts/tfout/index.md

 draft = false
 +++

-# Building a Kubernetes Operator for the sake of building a Kubernetes Operator

-In my current $job, we recently migrated to ArgoCD from Terraform for application deployments :pray: and with that came the issue of passing terraform outputs into helm inputs. e.g. AWS Managed Prometheus Endpoint.
-So I spent some time reading about what the hot tool was in 2025 for building a Kubernetes operator.
-I had a dabble with [Metacontroller](https://metacontroller.github.io/metacontroller/intro.html) but in the end I decided to run with [Kubebuilder](https://book.kubebuilder.io/) as I've seen a few projects already using the framework (Karpenter).
-So claude and I vibed out for the afternoon and built an operator.
+## The Problem

+At my current $job, we recently migrated to ArgoCD from Terraform for application deployments 🙏.
+With that came an interesting challenge: **how do we pass Terraform outputs into Kubernetes manifests?**

+For example, our AWS Managed Prometheus endpoint lives in Terraform state, but our apps deployed via ArgoCD need that URL.
+Sure, we could use External Secrets Operator (and we do!), but it adds an extra layer of indirection when you just want to see what values are being injected into pods.

-## TL;DR
+## The Solution: TFOut

+After exploring what's hot in 2025 for building Kubernetes operators, I had a dabble with [Metacontroller](https://metacontroller.github.io/metacontroller/intro.html) but ultimately chose [Kubebuilder](https://book.kubebuilder.io/) - the same framework powering projects like Karpenter.

-TFOut - a simple operator that syncs Terraform State outputs stored in S3 into Kubernetes ConfigMaps and Secrets.
-Nothing crazy, but could be useful maybe.. (we already are using External Secrets Operator which acts as a decent bridge with the only pitfall of being a little bit more effort to view what's injected into the pods).
+So Claude and I vibed out for the afternoon and built **TFOut** - a simple operator that syncs Terraform state outputs from S3 directly into Kubernetes ConfigMaps and Secrets.

-Simple example of a `TerraformOutputs` resource:
+### 🎯 Quick Example

+Here's all you need to sync your Terraform outputs:

 ```yaml
 apiVersion: tfout.wibrow.net/v1alpha1